From Montreal to Nairobi: Reflections on a Transformative Study Visit

 Study Visit Reflection- By Karine Marineau

 I was also impressed by the quality of the training we received.
 Each visit, every practical or theoretical workshop, and every discussion on urban agriculture or the current food system helped me better understand the realities of life in Nairobi.
-The Mazingira Institute designed a thoughtful schedule that allowed us to explore pressing issues and possible solutions in a way that encouraged everyone to learn from one another and share their knowledge.
+Mazingira Institute designed a thoughtful schedule that allowed us to explore pressing issues and possible solutions in a way that encouraged everyone to learn from one another and share their knowledge.

 The variety and quality of the teaching methods kept me fully engaged throughout the week.
 Field visits, formal meetings, dynamic lectures, and hands-on demonstrations created a truly stimulating environment for exchange and learning.